kyjzhou/flashcard-app/README.md

 - As a user, I want to be able to select a flashcard in the collection and view its description or keyword
 - As a user, I want to be able to edit a flashcard's description or keyword
 - As a user, I want to be able to delete a flashcard from the collection
+- As a user, I want to be able to save my collection of flashcards to file
+- As a user, I want to be able to load my existing collection of flashcards from file